 Don’t compare your humble beginnings to the happy ending of some Hollywood stars you see on the big screen.
 Don’t even compare yourself to the streamlined lives you see on Instagram.

 Fear of heights is a type of fear that may sound helpful as it allows you to avoid situations where you could fall and hurt or kill yourself.
 Yet some people also experience in when standing on a balcony in a perfectly safe environment.

 When watching parkour videos you will often see people jumping from rooftop to rooftop

 or performing handstands on ledges on top of skyscrapers.
 You may wonder how these people manage to keep their fear of heights in check.
 Aren’t they reckless or even suicidal?

-One of the most famous parkour scenes in a movie, the James Bond chase scene from Casino Royale – starring freerunning “founder” Sebastien Foucan features jumping from a ridiculously high are to another.
+One of the most famous parkour scenes in a movie, the James Bond chase scene from Casino Royale – starring freerunning “founder” Sebastien Foucan features jumping from a ridiculously high crane to another.

 I recount Sebastien talking about his fear of heights he had to overcome on set to be able to perform it.

 Fear of heights also stems from your imagination.
 You know that falling down could kill you.

 Yet when you consider the fact that even falling from the 3 or 4 floor can be deadly the additional height becomes less relevant.